thehunmonkgroup/omnifocus-to-taskwarrior/README.md

 rational options in this case seem to be:

  1. Flatten out your hierarchy more
- 2. Use short names for the project/subprojects
+ 2. Use short names for projects/subprojects

 ### Other caveats

- * Notes - TaskWarrior doesn't have proper multiline notes, so if notes are exported, they live in a 'notes' [UDA](https://taskwarrior.org/docs/udas.html).
+ * Notes - Taskwarrior doesn't have proper multiline notes, so if notes are exported, they live in a 'notes' [UDA](https://taskwarrior.org/docs/udas.html).
 Also due to [this current bug](https://github.com/GothenburgBitFactory/taskwarrior/issues/2107), all newlines are replaced by a ```###NEWLINE###``` token, and you'll have to figure out how to deal with making that easily displayable/editable.
 I currently use the [OneNote](https://github.com/thehunmonkgroup/onenote) script I wrote. :)
  * Context - Hierarchical contexts are not exported, only the final context in the hierarchy
- * Folders - Not exported, if you want to keep that hierarchy, turn it into a top-level project
+ * Folders - Not exported, if you want to keep that hierarchy, turn it into a project in OmniFocus

 ## Support